Lezzer scores three TDs, Bison top Mounties 42-6

 After moving to the 37 on all running plays, P-O went to the air on third and fourth down and came up a yard short of keeping the drive alive.

-After taking over at its 32, the Bison went on a 9-play, 68-yard drive that culminated in an 8-yard Lezzer touchdown reception on a slant.
+After taking over at their 32, the Bison went on a 9-play, 68-yard drive that culminated in an 8-yard Lezzer touchdown reception on a slant.

 “I think it would have been different from a confidence factor (if P-O had converted on the first drive),” P-O head coach Jeff Vroman said.
 “I thought we could move the ball.
 I thought early on our kids came out and did a really nice job.”